-Buying watermelons at a farmers market takes out much of the guesswork.
-Farmers know their business and will only harvest watermelons for sale when they're truly ripe.
+Lucky for you, buying watermelons at a farmers market takes out much of the guesswork: Farmers know their business and will only harvest watermelons for sale when they're truly ripe.
 When in doubt, ask the farmer to pick a melon for you.
 At a farmers market, you can also taste a sample and feel confident that the watermelon you take home will taste the same.

 Do you have any other tips for picking the ripest watermelon from the bunch?